-This runs the driven cavity problem using the transport velocity formulation of Adami et al. You can verify the results for this problem using the helper script examples/transport_velocity/ldcavity_results.py to plot, for example the streamlines look like the following image:
+This runs the driven cavity problem using the transport velocity formulation of Adami et al. The output directory cavity_output will also contain streamlines and other post-processed results after the simulation completes.
+For example the streamlines look like the following image:

-If you want to use PySPH for elastic dynamics, you can try some of the examples from the directory examples/solid_mech:
+If you want to use PySPH for elastic dynamics, you can try some of the examples from the pysph.examples.solid_mech package:

 Which runs the problem of the collision of two elastic rings: